ey7/project-three/README.md

 #### Search for reviews

 On the reviews page, a searchbar appears at the top of the page where a user can search by keyword.
 They are then redirected to the search page where the results, if any, are displayed.
-Pagination is also implemented on the page in the case of multiple results.
+Pagination is also implemented on the page in the case of multiple results.<hr>
 <img src="static/images/search.png" alt="search box" style="max-width:100%;">

 #### Account